Walt Disney World Character Meet and Greet FAQs

 In meets where there are two or more characters near each other, you will sometimes hear someone ask if they can get a picture of two or more characters together.
 99% of the time, the answer is no. The reasoning is that once one picture is taken like that, everyone is going to want one like that.
 Unfortunately, while this makes for a lot of cute pictures, it also makes for a lot of unhappy kids who encounter more extensive waits.
 Getting one picture with each character is a lot faster.

 “Can [insert character name here] hold my child?”
 No. Nope, sorry, no way.
 The characters can be a little… clumsy.
 You really don’t want Pooh dropping your child, no matter how cute the picture would be beforehand.
 But in some cases, the character might be able to sit on the floor and have your child on their lap.

 Is it hot in there?

 Yes.
 In a word, yes.
 Costumes do not have personal air conditioning units inside.
 But this is why the characters are only out for short times — from 20 to 45 minutes, depending on location and time of year.
 When Pluto has to go get a drink, please let him go.
 He will be right back.

 Is it heavy?

 Depends on which character.
 Look at what they’re wearing.
 Beast wears a bit more than oh, say, Minnie.
 But suffice to say her dress and headpiece are a bit heavier than your t-shirt, shorts, and fanny pack.

 Are you a boy or a girl in there?

 This one never fails to baffle the AllEars team.
 But in the interest of answering questions, look at body size and guess.
 Looking at Goofy, how many females do you know around six feet tall?
 The same goes for the mice.
-Know many small frame, five foot guys?
-As for the middle range characters, you never know.
+Know many small-frame, five-foot guys?
+As for the middle-range characters, you never know.
 Please don’t try to squeeze the arms or hands to feel body size.
 Obey common courtesies of personal space.